Select a language

 Ansible is a powerful IT automation tool.
 Like most powerful tools, it takes time to master, and you need to learn to use it well, and safely, in your environment.

 Having used Ansible to automate deploying and managing enterprise applications, I’ve picked up a number of lessons that I consider best practices for automation with Ansible, and I would like to share them to help others.
 That is, after all, the open source way.
-Check out this Ansible beginner’s guide if you’re just getting started with the tool.

 I’ve been doing enterprise software for a long time, well before Ansible even existed.
 I remember the days of quarterly production deployment that took place overnight with a team of people on call to get a release working.
 Deployments were expensive, complex, inconsistent, and frustrating on so many levels.